csemken/every-tonne-fair/README.md

 This is the code repository to replicate the state-dependent temperature impulse response functions for “Every tonne matters: marginal emission reductions have human-scale benefits”.

 Note: all shell commands/scripts should be run from the project’s root directory.
 Notebooks should be run from the `notebooks/` folder.

 ## Pre-requirements

 - Conda ([Miniconda](https://www.anaconda.com/docs/getting-started/miniconda/main) or [Miniforge](https://conda-forge.org/miniforge/))

+Tested with Miniconda 24.7.1 on Ubuntu 24.04.

 ## Setup

+Note: the setup takes about 5 minutes on a "normal" desktop computer.

 1. Create the conda environment and install all required packages:
 ```shell